artursmirnov/build-pushes/README.md

 ## Force push tricks

--  First, make build fail
+-  First, does this trigger a build?